-Provide a general overview of the local meteorology (e.g., wind directions and speeds, seasonal patterns and variability).
+Provide a general [overview] [Characterization of the local meteorology (e.g., wind directions and speeds, seasonal [and interannual] patterns and variability).
 Provide description of air quality, including chemical characteristics.
-This section may be most relevant to surface operations.
+This section may be most relevant to surface operations and the general risk assessment.